Ahlam (singer): Biography

 She participated in many festivals around the Arab region and Western region, particularly the "Layali Dubai" festival.
 She has also been honored at several festivals across the Arab region and in the USA including at the Dolby Theatre.
 She was crowned queen of Arab art in the Doha-Qatar Festival in 2003.
 She performed at the UNESCO Festival and Ledo Festival in France where she was the first Arab singer to sing twice.
 She also had performances at the Washington Festival in the US, the Albert Hall Festival in the UK and many other festivals in London.

 In 2011, Ahlam joined MBC's Arab Idol judging panel alongside Lebanese singers Wael Kfoury and Nancy Ajram and Egyptian composer Hassan El Shafei.
 She stayed in the position for 4 consecutive seasons 1-4 broadcast 2012-2014 and 2017.
 She was also a judge and a coach in 2018 for season 4 of The Voice: Ahla Sawt singing competition.

 In March 2016, after the first episode of her show The Queen was broadcast on Dubai TV, a trending Twitter hashtag demanding that the program be stopped for moral reasons such as "lack of manners" and displaying "degrading acts".
 Several Lebanese journalists and known personalities took the opportunity to further criticize her for her opinions about the Lebanese including a Twitter hashtag to prevent her from entering Lebanon and other Arab countries.
 The program was dropped one episode by the Khaleeji broadcaster.

 In February 2018, Dar of Al-Teeb Perfumes launched a new fragrance named "Ahlam" with a promotional campaign.
 The promotional video for the perfume, filmed in France, featured her portraying an artist in an interview with a French TV channel.
 When asked by the host about her secret, she replied, "My secret is my perfume."
 In November 2021, she launched her second perfume titled "Noor Jihan," which she described as "made from special Indian roses."

-In 2022, Ahlam joined the panel of Saudi Idol, alongside Aseel Abu Bakr, Assala, and Maged al Mohandes.
+In 2022, Ahlam joined the panel of Saudi Idol, alongside Aseel Abu Bakr, Assala and Majid al Mohandis.